GreenWaves-Technologies/yolox_people_detection/README.md

 ```

-if one wishes to quantize the `BAYER` model to 8 bit one can run the following command:
+if you want to quantize the `BAYER` model to 8 bit one can run the following command:

 ```bash